dilworthlab/CnT_pipeline_snakemake/README.md

 Troubleshooting Snakemake:

-- You can do a 'dry-run' with snakemake.
+- You can do a 'dry-run' with Snakemake.
 This allows you to see if the workflow is constructed properly.
 ```
 snakemake -np --profile Slurm_CnT
 ```